Skip to main content

 The rating model

-Eight signals.
+Five signals.
 Real weights.

 These are the exact weights sitting in the code right now, not a marketing approximation.
 If we tune them, we’ll change the number on this page.